ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 This takes one pass over the training data.

-To run the model on the validation data, call:
+To run the model on the validation data passed in by the ``data_creator``, you can simply call:

 .. code-block:: python

     trainer.validate()

+You can customize the exact function that is called by using a customized training function (see :ref:`raysgd-custom-training`).

 Initialization Functions
 ------------------------